Prof Richard Follett

 Biography

-Richard Follett is Deputy Pro Vice Chancellor (International) and Professor of American History at the University of Sussex.
-A historian of slavery and emancipation in the United States and Caribbean, Follett enjoys a strong international reputation for his scholarship and public engagement work.
+Richard Follett is Deputy Pro Vice Chancellor and Associate Vice President at the University of Sussex.
+He oversees Sussex's international strategy, developing a global network of of education partnerships and research collaborations.
+He is also Professor of American History and a specialist on the history of slavery and emancipation in the United States and Caribbean, Follett enjoys a strong international reputation for his scholarship and public engagement work.
 An accomplished university administrator and educator, Follett has a wide range of HEI experience, particularly in the field of international education.

-Brought up in North Wales and Bristol, England (with additional spells in the United States), Follett attended the University of Wales, Swansea and the University of Illinois for his BA degree.
+Brought up in Bangor, Wales and Bristol, England (with spells in the United States), Follett attended the University of Wales, Swansea and the University of Illinois for his BA degree.
 He obtained an MA from the University of London in 1991 before receiving a Fulbright scholarship to support his doctoral work on American slavery at Louisiana State University.
 Before moving to Sussex in 1999, he taught at the National University of Ireland, Galway.
 He has held visiting teaching and research appointments at the University of Lagos (Nigeria); Nanjing and Peking Universities (China) and at University College London.
+He speaks Spanish fluently and is attempting to learn Hindi and Mandarin.

 Role